Judge rapporteur: European Court of Justice

-In European Court of Justice (ECJ), the term Judge-Rapporteur is defined under article 15 of 'Rules of Procedure of the Court of Justice.
-According to article 15(1), a Judge-Rapporteur in ECJ is Judge to act as rapporteur in the case, designated by the President of ECJ.
-Since there is always only one Judge-Rapporteur in one case, judicial assistants named 'Assistant Rapporteur' under article 17(2)(b) of the Rule can be appointed to assist the Judge-Rapporteur.
+In the European Court of Justice (ECJ), the term judge-rapporteur is defined under article 15 of the Rules of Procedure of the Court of Justice.
+According to article 15(1), a judge-rapporteur in the ECJ is the judge chosen to act as rapporteur in a case, designated by the president of the ECJ.
+Since there is always only one judge-rapporteur in one case, judicial assistants named 'assistant rapporteur' under article 17(2)(b) of the Rule can be appointed to assist the judge-rapporteur.

-The Judge-Rapporteur in ECJ writes preliminary report of the case about who should handle the case, and how the case should be handled in pre-trial written stage under article 59 of the Rules, including issues about whether legal aid is need under article 116.
-The proposal of Judge-Rapporteur is considered seriously inside the Court, as article 33 of the Rule requires Judge-Rapporteur cannot be abstained from the deliberation of the case.
-Following, each of judgments and orders of ECJ should contain information about who was Judge-Rapporteur of the case according to article 87(d) and 89(e) of the Rules.
+Thejudge-rapporteur in the ECJ writes the preliminary report of the case regarding who should handle the case, and how the case should be handled in the pre-trial written stage under article 59 of the Rules, including issues about whether legal aid is needed under article 116.
+The proposal of the judge-rapporteur is considered seriously inside the court, as article 33 of the Rule requires the judge-rapporteur cannot be abstained from the deliberation of the case.
+Following, each of judgments and orders of the ECJ should contain information about who was judge-rapporteur of the case according to article 87(d) and 89(e) of the Rules.